Margot Holmes - International Artists' Manager

 So, it is hard to believe, with all she accomplishes, that Margot does take down time.
 “I really like sitting and looking out over the ocean.
 I know that's really cliché but, in particular, I love the view from Qualicum Beach.
 That's where I go to hide out.
 It allows me to dream and regroup.
 I like to read, usually three books at a time.
 And I like to play with my dog Maverick.
 He sits in my office all day and tells me when it is time to go home.”

-A visit to her more spacious and comfortable office of today will find Maverick in his bed under the table, and on the wall, evidence of how much artists appreciate what she does – a photo signed by the musicians of the VI Symphony.
+A visit to her more spacious and comfortable office of today will find on the wall evidence of how much artists appreciate what she does – a photo signed by the musicians of the VI Symphony.
 “When things are rough, that photo reminds me of why I am here – for the music, for the artists.”

 For more information visit Caline Artists International.